bkazez/cantatas-static/_columns/instrumentation.md

 ## For each musical line:
 1. Type the instruments exactly as listed in the score, in their original language.
 Note:
-   - Include all modifiers like Roman numerals `unisoni`, `obbligato`, `ripieno`, `in eco`, etc.
+   - Include all modifiers like Roman numerals `solo`, `unisoni`, `obbligato`, `ripieno`, `in eco`, etc.
    - For instruments like horn and timpani that come in different keys, standardize these: `Timpani in C-G`, not “Timpani in C/Do-G/Sol”
+   - “Basso” and “Basse” can be either voices or instruments.
+Add `<v>` for vocal and `<i>` for instrumental: `Basso <i>` / `Basso <v>`
 3. If instrument alternatives are listed (e.g., “Violoncello o Fagotto”), separate those with a `/`: `Violoncello / Fagotto`.
 4. If a line of music has multiple instruments that always play in unison (e.g., “Violoncello e Fagotto”), separate those with a `;`: `Violoncello; Fagotto`.

 ## Continuo line
 The continuo line is usually designated with “Basso continuo”, “Continuo”, “Basse continue”, or similar.
-Write this at the beginning of the line, then a `:`, and then any continuo instruments listed in the score:
+Write this at the beginning of the line, then a `:`, and then any continuo instruments listed in the score.
+If the continuo line has figured bass numbers, type `#figured` at the end of the line.
 ```
-Continuo: Violoncello; Fagotto; senza Cembalo
+Continuo: Violoncello; Fagotto; senza Cembalo #figured
 ```

 ## Dessus lines